jxxcarlson/MiniLatexTechOverview/overview.md

 Chunk source text into a list of logical paragraphs:
 `String -> List String`.
-Logical paragraphs are either normal paragraphs or an outer begin-end pair for an environment.
+Logical paragraphs are either normal paragraphs or an outer begin-end pair of an environment.
 Chunking is carried out by a finite state machine that only looks at the beginnings of lines.
 It is designed to be much faster than parsing, which must look at each character.